Learn from the experts: How to choose the right LMS for your organization

 Step 5: What does the LMS market look like?

 Invite a number of LMS providers to showcase their solutions.
-Build an RFI (request for information) based on your user stories and learning scenarios.
+Build an RFI (request for information) based on your user stories.
 Then evaluate how well they live up to it.

 Step 6: Invite employees to a reference group

-It can be difficult to stay objective throughout the process.
-As an LMS purchaser, you may get biased from all the information, conversations, and experiences.
+It can be difficult to stay objective.
+Being in the buying process, you may get biased from all the information, conversations, and experiences along the way.
 But at the end of the day, it is your employees who should be happy with the LMS.
 Not only the L&D department.

-It is therefore a good idea to involve the employees in the decision making process.
-Invite representatives from all departments and roles (learners, admins, subject matter experts, etc.) to a reference group.
+It is therefore a good idea to involve the employees in the decision-making process.
+Invite representatives from all departments and user roles (learners, admins, subject matter experts, etc.) to a reference group.

 "User-friendliness is vital to us.
 We wanted to see the workflow in the platform to make a proper evaluation."